Vyral/base-template/_posts/2018-12-18-the-secret-to-finding-happiness-this-holiday-season.md

 If you know me, you know that I drive a 10-year-old car with 200,000 miles on it, and there’s a reason for that.
 It relates to a quick story I want to share with you.&nbsp;

 About 10 years ago, when I got my first taste of success in the real estate industry, I bought something I wanted since I was a teenager: a Porsche 911 Cabriolet.
 Awesome car, right?
 I thought it was all I needed in life to be happy, but guess what?
-I had it for maybe 30 days before it wore off on me.
+I had it for maybe 30 days before my excitement wore off.

 {% include pullquote.html %}